ivan-pi/fortran-ascii/README.md

 > ...the character classification routines are not written as comparison tests.
 In most C libraries, they are written as static table lookups instead of macros or functions.

 This approach can be mimicked also in Fortran.
-Since there are 13 functions (excluding `is_ascii`) we require an integer with a storage size of at least 13 bits to encode the various properties.
-Here we simply use the `int16` from the `iso_fortran_env` module.
+Since there are 13 functions (excluding `is_ascii`) we require an integer with a storage size of at least 13 bits to encode the various properties. ~(Perhaps even 11-bits suffice.)~ Here we simply use the `int16` from the `iso_fortran_env` module.
 On architectures with word sizes smaller than 8 bits, it might be benefical to use the result of `selected_int_kind(4)`; this covers integers in the range from -10^4 to 10^4 (exclusive), thereby including the largest necessary mask 2^12 = 4096.
 First we create the bitmasks for the different character properties by left-shifting the value one:
 ```fortran
 integer(i16), parameter :: m_upper       = shiftl(1_i16,0)
 integer(i16), parameter :: m_lower       = shiftl(1_i16,1)